abayochocoball/hollow_memories/README.md

 2. Run one of the following `youtube-dl` commands after replacing the youtube playlist link with a link to the youtube playlist you want to download.

-Download a playlist to a folder of your choice wit hteh files in order of how they appear in the playlist.
+Download a playlist to a folder of your choice with the files in order of how they appear in the playlist.
 Replace `C:\Users\anon\Desktop\comet originals` with path to directory of your choice.
 ```
 youtube-dl https://www.youtube.com/playlist?list=PLAo9RlHR2tDZwddeEyp9nTfpaFB58DrXd -i -o "C:\Users\anon\Desktop\comet originals\%(playlist_index)s - %(title)s.%(ext)s"
 ```